- What is a Domestic Violence Leave?

-The University of Puget Sound (the “university”) is committed to the safety and security of all staff members and provides reasonable leave to a staff member who is a victim of, or who has family members who are victims of domestic violence, sexual assault and stalking (“Domestic Violence Leave”).
+The University of Puget Sound (the “university”) is committed to all staff members' safety and security.
+It provides reasonable leave to a staff member who is a victim of or has family members who are victims of domestic violence, sexual assault, and stalking (“Domestic Violence Leave”).

 The following are commonly asked questions regarding Domestic Violence Leave.
 Please click on the question to be directed to the relevant policy section.